IamVNIE/Hardware-Security/PUF Lab/README.md

+## Ring_Oscillator_Generator
+		Implements RO using structural modelling.
+		Allows users to specify the number of elements in RO Path.
+Change RO_ChainLength in VHDL File.
+		Allows user to control the placement of RO in any part of FPGA using UCF File.
+		(For even greater control over placement.. see Lab 1 document)

+## Ring_Oscillator_Generator Folder Organization
+		--Ring_Ocillator_VHDL_Code
+			|
+			|--RO_GENIE.vhd (Main VHDL file describing RO)
+			|--RO_GENIE.ucf (UCF File to control placement of the RO)

 Lab #6: PUFs on FPGA

 This lab consists of 2 parts and all the students in the class will coordinate with each other to share designs and data to perform the analysis.
 (Assuming all students have Nexys 4 DDR FPGA)